 All routes and excursions are subject to change – weather, sea, and ice conditions may affect the itinerary.
 Excursions may also be subject to minimum or maximum number of guests.
 The operators reserve the right to change the content of excursions without prior notice.

-The flight from Santiago to Punta Arenas, and vice versa, is included in select voyages and usually operates early in the morning and arrives in the afternoon upon return in Santiago.
+The flight from Buenos Aires to Ushuaia, and vice versa, is included in select voyages and usually operates early in the morning and arrives in the afternoon upon return in Buenos Aires.
 Please note that the airline will confirm the final flight times only a few days prior to the day of departure.
-For final flight times and boarding passes, guests can contact our hospitality desk at the hotel in Santiago one day prior to departure.
-Guests who have not booked an overnight stay at the end of the voyage should not book an international flight from Santiago before 8:00pm.
+For final flight times and boarding passes, guests can contact our hospitality desk at the hotel in Buenos Aires one day prior to departure.
+Guests who have not booked an overnight stay at the end of the voyage should not book an international flight from Buenos before 10:00pm.
 Hurtigruten does not accept any responsibility for guests missing a flight in the event of a delay.

 Children under the age of 5 are not permitted to travel to Antarctica.
 There is no age restriction on other destinations.
 For safety reasons, it is at the captain’s discretion for children under the age of 12 to participate in shore landings.